Bilinear CNNs for Fine-grained Visual Recognition: Analysis of bilinear CNNs

-The exponent $\beta=2$ was empirically found to lead to better reconstructions in~\cite{mahendran16visualizing} as it leads to fewer ``spike" artifacts than $\beta=1$.
-We refer readers to our earlier work~\cite{Lin2016CVPR} where this framework was applied to texture synthesis, blending texture attributes, and image manipulation with texture attributes.

-\textbf{Visualizing texture categories} We use the 16-layer VGG network~\cite{simonyan14very} pre-trained on ImageNet for inverting categories.
-In our experiments, given an input image we resize it to 224$\times$224 pixels before computing the target bilinear features and solve for $\mathbf{x} \in \mathbb{R}^{224\times 224\times 3}$.
-This is primarily for speed since the dimension of the bilinear features are independent of the size of the image.
+The exponent $\beta=2$ was empirically found to lead to fewer ``spike" artifacts in the optimization~\cite{mahendran16visualizing}.
+We use B-CNNs based on the VGG-D network.
+In our experiments, an input image is resized to 224$\times$224 pixels before computing the target bilinear features.
+We solve for $\mathbf{x} \in \mathbb{R}^{224\times 224\times 3}$ on the optimization.
+The lower resolution is primarily for speed since the dimension of the bilinear features are independent of the size of the image.
 We optimize the log-likelihood of the class probability using classifiers trained on bilinear features at \emph{relu2\_2, relu3\_3, relu4\_3, relu5\_3}.
 We use L-BFGS for optimization and compute the gradients of the objective with respect to $\mathbf{x}$ using back-propagation.
-By choosing different mapping functions $g_A$ and $g_B$, we show the inverse images for various categories from various texture models.
+The hyperparameter $\gamma=10^{-8}$ was found empirically to lead to good inverse images.
+We also refer readers to our earlier work~\cite{Lin2016CVPR} and more recent work~\cite{irmer17texture}, where this framework was applied for texture synthesis and style transfer using attributes.